qingfengxia/SpaceClaim_API_NeutronicsTools/Dagmc_Toolbox/README.md

 + Copy all DAGMC related business code,  add these files as **Existing files** in the target AddIn's C# project in visual studio
 + Resources:  icon files, Ribbon.xml,  Manifest.xml will be updagted automatically?
 + Properties/

+### API.V19 is needed for GeometryCheck

+V18 may be used by call a script with GeometryCheck API in IronPython Alternative, use Internal method of V18.

+### Parallel processing

+It might be that API in Scripting namespace, may can only run in MainThread.

+### Debug and Unit test

+In visual studio, select SpaceClaim.exe as the start up propraom in the  "Debug" page in a project property.
+Start the debug process normally, the debug should stop at breakpoint in the user source code file as user operates

+SpaceClaim.exe has batch mode to run IronPython script, which may be used for unit test..